zaiisao/Documentation/en/Agora Platform/dashboard_restful_communication.md

 The following chart shows how you can use Online Statistics Query APIs.
 ![](https://web-cdn.agora.io/docs-files/1545990190974)

+<div class="alert note">The call frequency of this group of API is no more than twenty queries per second.</div>

 ### Get a User Role in the Channel (GET)